nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   we see that being able to input a date this extreme is excessive and highly unrealistic.

 Solution:
-* We will enhance the leave list so that there are three separate lists, one for current year, one for last year, and one for next year.
+* We will enhance the leave list so that there are three separate lists, one for the current year, one for the previous year, and one for the following year.
-* Users will only be allowed to add leaves from last year to next year, and only the list for the current year will be considered when counting the number of annual leaves allocated.
+* Users will only be allowed to add leave dates that fall within the time period of the beginning of the previous year to the end of the following year, and the number of annual leaves allocated will be calculated accordingly.
+* For example, users will be able to add leave dates that fall in 2022, 2023, and 2024.
+Leaves taken in each year will be tracked separately.

 ### No efficient way to view a specific employee's leave dates